MohamedMokhtar18/ArtOfMultiprocessor/README.md

 ### An Atomic MRSW Register
 construct an atomic MRSW register from atomic SRSW registers which took us from SRSW to MRSW safe registers.
-Let the SRSW registers composing the table array a_table[0..n − 1] be atomic instead of safe, with all other calls remaining the same: the writer writes the array locations in increasing index order and then each reader reads and returns its associated array entry.
+Let the SRSW registers composing the table array a_table[0..n − 1] be atomic instead of safe, with all other calls remaining the same: the writer writes the array locations in increasing index order and then each reader reads and returns its associated array entry.
 The result is not a multi-reader atomic register. ```if Ri → Rj then i <= j.``` holds for any single reader because each reader reads from an atomic register, yet it does not hold for distinct readers.
 Consider, for example, a write that starts by setting the first SRSW register a_table[0], and is delayed before writing the remaining locations a_table[1..n − 1].
-A subsequent read by thread 0 returns the correct new value, but a subsequent read by thread 1 that completely follows the read by thread 0, reads and returns the earlier value because the writer has yet.
-              to update a_table[1..n − 1].
+A subsequent read by thread 0 returns the correct new value, but a subsequent read by thread 1 that completely follows the read by thread 0, reads and returns the earlier value because the writer has yet. to update a_table[1..n − 1].
 We address this problem by having earlier reader threads help out later threads by telling them which value they read.
 This implementation appears in Fig. 4.12.
 The n threads share an n-by-n array a_table[0..n − 1][0..n − 1] of stamped values.
 As in Section 4.2.4, we use timestamped values to allow early reads to tell later reads which of the values read is the latest.
 The locations along the diagonal, a_table[i][i] for all i, correspond to the registers in our failed simple construction mentioned earlier.
-The writer simply writes the diagonal locations one after the other with a new value and a timestamp that increases from one write() call to the next.
+The writer simply writes the diagonal locations one after the other with a new value and a timestamp that increases from one write() call to the next.
 Each reader A first reads a_table[A][A] as in the earlier algorithm.
 It then uses the remaining SRSW locations a_table[A][B], A 6= B for communication between readers A and B.
 Each reader A, after reading a_table[A][A], checks to see if some other reader